hkafaccessfed/applicationbase/README.md

 You will need to create your own **i18n codes** and provide your own **URL Mappings** for generated controllers and views.

-Scaffolding is provided by the `grails create-app` command by default.
-If you're already using AAF Application Base 0.1 then a new command `grails create-templates` will populate the scaffolding components for you.
+Scaffolding is provided by the `grails base-create-app` command by default.
+If you're already using AAF Application Base 0.1 then a new command `grails base-create-templates` will populate the scaffolding components for you.

 ## Access Control
 Within the Application Base a **Subject** is the key building block.
 Subjects are created (usually automatically) when a new users enters the system via supported authentication realm (federation for production, local accounts for development.
 See FederatedRealm.groovy)